 |Author:||A. Usmanov||Time limit:||1 sec|

-First line of input contains two integers N and K — total number of bits in the value and number of '1' bits in the starting value.
+First line of input contains integer N — number of bits in X.

 To make a query, your program must output "

-When your program determines current value of X, it must output "
+When your program determines X, it must output "

-If your program will make incorrect query, it will receive "Presentation error" verdict.
-If your program will exceed allowed number of queries, it will receive "Wrong answer" verdict.
+If your program makes incorrect query, it will receive "Presentation error" verdict.
+If your program exceeds allowed number of queries, it will receive "Wrong answer" verdict.